Rockies end 12-game slide to LA, beat Dodgers 13-9

+Valaika ended a 0-for-30 skid at the plate with a pinch-hit home run in an eight-run fifth, David Dahl also homered in the inning and the Rockies beat Los Angeles 13-9 on Friday night.

+“It was a big moment,” said Valaika, who was greeted by hugs and high fives from teammates and coaches when he returned to the dugout.
+“I got a good pitch and put a good swing on it.
+It was a big inning and everybody contributed.
+It was a long one, that’s for sure.”

-DENVER (AP) — Pinch-hitter Pat Valaika and David Dahl each homered in an eight-run fifth inning, Nolan Arenado had four hits including a home run and the Colorado Rockies beat Los Angeles 13-9 on Friday night, snapping a 12-game losing streak to the Dodgers.
+Nolan Arenado had four hits including a home run as the Rockies snapped a 12-game losing streak to the Dodgers.

 The Rockies withstood a three-run homer by Max Muncy and a two-run drive by Alex Verdugo to record their first win over the Dodgers since last Sept.
 8. The skid was the second-longest losing streak to one team in Rockies history, eclipsed only by a run of 16 consecutive losses to the Atlanta Braves from 1993-94.